 - Initialising databases or running database migrations. (e.g.

 node migrate.js migrate)

-- Running a console (also known as a REPL shell) to run arbitrary code or inspect the app’s models against the live database. (e.g.
+- Running a console or a REPL shell to run arbitrary code or inspect the app’s models against the live database. (e.g.

 - One-time scripts committed into the app’s repo (e.g.

 In your local environment, you invoke these one-off dynos by a direct shell command inside the app’s checkout directory.
 For example:

 To pass command line flags to the command being executed, you can quote the entire string to be executed to avoid the Heroku CLI processing the flags: